Set phasers to "highly visible."

 - The overabundance of "ray guns" of similarly-cheesy design in scifi is lampshaded on Doctor Who, when the Doctor is shown a bunch of unidentified alien devices suspected, largely on the basis of shape, of being weapons.
 As he searches for something that might actually hurt the Monster of the Week, he tosses aside the rejects, reciting:

 - Red Dwarf's bazookoids are mining lasers used as weapons.

 - Common in Power Rangers and Super Sentai.
 The best-known would probably be Mighty Morphin' Power Rangers' Blade Blasters, which also become dirks.

 - Mekton has an elaborate construction system for equipment from switchblades to planet-killing space fortresses, including a dizzying array of "Beam Weapons" (ray guns).

 - Warhammer 40,000 has a number of ray-gun-wielding troops.
-For brevity's sake, probably the most exotic is the Necron Gauss Flayer, an electromagnetic Disintegrator Ray that can break down the magnetic charges that hold matter together.
+For brevity's sake, probably the most exotic is the Necron Gauss Flayer, an electromagnetic Disintegrator Ray that can break down the magnetic charges that hold matter together, tearing its target apart at the molecular level.
 The catch?
 The ray has to be fired through a crystal with exact specifications, right down to the atom, so it's virtually impossible for any other race to emulate.